butaca/covid19uy.com/content/twitter/_index.en.md

 title: What people are saying on Twitter
 ---

-Message for **Twitter**: This site uses HTTPS 🔒 and it's a static, free, ad-free site.
+This site uses HTTPS 🔒 and it's a static, free, ad-free site.
 It was selflessly created, its sole purpose is to help.
 It uses public and verifiable official information.